Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 We have tested the linux operating systems of AlmaLinux-9 and Debian-12.
-They run quite well in normal operations, but some errors will appear in AlmaLinux while Debian turns with success, as shown below.
+They run quite well in normal operations, but some errors will appear in AlmaLinux while Debian runs with success, as shown below.

 ### Tests of AlmaLinux vs Debian OS ###

-After CentOS 7 was terminated in May 2024, our choice was AlmaLinux or Debian OS.
+After CentOS 7 was terminated in May 2024, our choice is AlmaLinux or Debian OS.
-At the first choice, we downloaded the AlmaLinux-9 OS on the laptop PC, with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
-The installation time was actually 15 minutes, which was rebooted for the windows-linux machine.
+At the first choice, we download the AlmaLinux-9 OS on the laptop PC, with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
+The installation time is actually 15 minutes, which is rebooted for the windows-linux machine.
-The second choice was Debian 12 in November 2024, and similar softwares were installed.
+The second choice is Debian 12 in November 2024, and similar softwares are installed.

-At AlmaLinux OS, we opened the gcc-gfotran (Fortran) by typing $ gfortran -V, which was necessary for physicists.
-We also typed $ pip3 -V to open the python3-pip software.
-The MPI mpich-4 was downloaded from the source site and installed.
+At AlmaLinux OS, we open the gcc-gfotran (Fortran) by typing $ gfortran -V, which is necessary for physicists.
+We also type $ pip3 -V to open the python3-pip software.
+The MPI mpich-4 is downloaded from the source site and installed.
-For Debian 12 OS, softwares such as gcc, make, mpich, and fftw3 were installed but must call the softwares by one-by-one basis.
-But, their label names was simply called gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
+For Debian 12 OS, softwares such as gcc, make, mpich, and fftw3 are installed but must call the softwares by one-by-one basis.
+But, their label names is simply called gcc, etc. instead of the names of gcc-12-... in the AlmaLinux case.
 The 1500 softwares were installed at the initial update.

-One big difference was that the internet sites of any choices were opened immediately for Debian, while the number of internet sites were very limited by AlmaLinux as closed sites including fftw3 and else.
+One big difference is that the internet sites of any choices are opened immediately for Debian, while the number of internet sites are very limited by AlmaLinux as closed sites including fftw3 and else.

-The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] were tested for AlmaLinux and Debian OS.
+The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux and Debian OS.

 ### Classic MD ###

 At the first test, the three-dimensional ice and water molecules
-@p3mtip5p03a.f03 was compiled with a parameter file parm_tip5p_D07a.h, and structure files 1cx666a.exyz and 1cx666a.q [2].
+@p3mtip5p03a.f03 is compiled with a parameter file parm_tip5p_D07a.h, and structure files 1cx666a.exyz and 1cx666a.q [2].
 The mpich-4 and fftw-3 packages must be installed before the compilation.
-The exec run for 6 cpu at least with a start file TIP507_config.start0 was executed by $ mpiexec -n 6 a.out &, which run all right for AlmaLinux and Debian operating systems.
+The exec run for 6 cpu at least with a start file TIP507_config.start0 is executed by $ mpiexec -n 6 a.out &, which runs all right for AlmaLinux and Debian operating systems.

-The initial state of the water and ice molecules was constructed in quaternions [4].
+The initial state of the water and ice molecules is constructed in quaternions [4].
-The pip and pip3 packages were installed as usual linux systems, including for CentOS 7 and Debian operating systems.
+The pip and pip3 packages are installed as usual linux systems, including for CentOS 7 and Debian operating systems.

-On the other hand, AlmaLinux required the Windows 11 system of GitBash and the C/C++ packages of Vidual Studio Community, and the related pip3 packages as well.
+On the other hand, AlmaLinux requires the Windows 11 system of GitBash and the C/C++ packages of Vidual Studio Community, and the related pip3 packages as well.
-It then required largy memory sizes like 10-20 GB !
+It then requires largy memory sizes like 10-20 GB !
-However, the AlmaLinux-9 showed strange errors at one of the packages of pairlist before we should install "pip3 install genice".
+However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install "pip3 install genice".
-We noted that Debian-12 had no difficulty in compiling "pip3 install genice", not help of Windows' GitBash.
+We have noted that Debian-12 has no difficulty in compiling "pip3 install genice", not help of Windows' GitBash.

 ### Ab-initio Siesta ###

-Next at the third test, we downloaded the Siesta-4.1b code [3] and unpacked by
+Next at the third test, we download the Siesta-4.1b code [3] and unpack by
 "tar -zxvf siesta-4.1b.tar.gz".
-Before testing on the Siesta-4.1b code, it was necessary to install the OpenBLAS and Scalapack packages.
+Before testing on the Siesta-4.1b code, it is necessary to install the OpenBLAS and Scalapack packages.

-For OpenBLAS, it was straight forward after a while.
+For OpenBLAS, it is straight forward after a while.
-However, the installation of Scalapack needed to go in a different way than CentOS.
+However, the installation of Scalapack needs to go in a different way than CentOS.
-The scalapach-2.2.0 file was downloaded and expanded.
-At the BLACS/SRC directory, one typed $ make (no option), and mpif90 was done automatically to make a part of libscalapack.a.
-The same was done for PBLACS/SRC, but for SRC, one must have given -fallow-argument-mismatch at the Makefile's $(FC) line, and typed $ make -k.
-The TOOLS directory was typed just like $ make.
-It was 10.7 MB for the latest libscalapack.a. *) Tested by Debian 12 OS
+The scalapach-2.2.0 file is downloaded and expanded.
+At the BLACS/SRC directory, one typed $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
+The same is true for PBLACS/SRC, but for SRC, one must have given -fallow-argument-mismatch at the Makefile's $(FC) line, and type $ make -k.
+The TOOLS directory is typed just like $ make.
+It was 10.7 MB for the latest libscalapack.a. *) Test by Debian 12 OS

-The arch.make file and mpifort for the MPI and OMP case was the following (the upper half of the arch.make):
+The arch.make file and mpifort for the MPI and OMP case is the following (the upper half of the arch.make):
   .SUFFIXES:
   .SUFFIXES: .f .F .o .c .a .f90 .F90